-How Google Analytics 4 works with BigQuery and Data Studio
+How data moves between Google Analytics 4, BigQuery and Data Studio

 Over the last year or so I have been getting myself familiar with Google Analytics 4 (GA4 – previously App+Web), especially since it came out of beta back in October 2020 and became the default property type overnight.
 To be honest, this was a crash course as up to this point I had very little to do with Firebase, or app analytics in general!

 The more time I have spent setting up GA4 on websites and apps, the more I have come to appreciate how different it truly is from Universal Analytics (UA or GA3).
 I know this sounds obvious, but the messaging from Google has been one that alludes to it being a natural and simple process to get it dual tracking alongside UA.
 In their defence, it is rather easy to get the code on the sites and apps, especially as there are a number of automatically collected and Enhanced Measurement events that don’t require any additional tagging to work!

 For me however, one of the big nice-to-have features in GA4 is the Google BigQuery (BQ) connection for the raw event-level data daily and stream exports.
 But then I quite quickly came to a crossroads when it came to building some dashboards in Google Data Studio (GDS) – do I use the native GDS-GA4 connector through the Data API, or use the native GDS-BQ connector?
 At the surface-level, it probably doesn’t matter either way assuming you have the SQL skills-to-pay-the-bills.
 However, there are some dimensions that are not available in the BQ export/stream that are in the API such as Age and Gender and some metrics that are just easier to have pre-calculated such as ARPU, Engaged Sessions, etc.